sourcery-ai-experiments/blog.nathanv.me/content/posts/armoury-crate-wake/index.md

 "Power-Troubleshooter".
 From there, you can just click through the events to see which scheduled tasks or executables last woke your computer.

-{{< figure src="img/event-viewer-culprit.jpg" alt="Windows Event Viewer" position="center" style="border-radius: 8px;" caption="Windows Event Viewer showing the Power-Troubleshooter filter and the culprit" captionPosition="center" >}}
+{{< figure src="img/event-viewer-culprit.jpg" alt="Windows Event Viewer" caption="Windows Event Viewer showing the Power-Troubleshooter filter and the culprit" captionPosition="center" >}}

 As you can see in the screenshot, the culprit was `ArmouryCrate.UserSessionHelper.exe`.